zeitmaschinen/figma-mcp-server/README.md

 - You need bulk queries across hundreds of components
 - You want Claude to help maintain design system quality

+Besides, most official MCPs (like Figma's) only work with Dev Mode, which isn’t available on the free plan.

+This server bypasses this limitation by allowing direct access to file data through the public API.
+And it's free! 💯

 # Start here ↓

 No coding needed, just configuration.
 Feel free to audit the files yourself, or run them through an LLM for a quick review.